cryptpad/scalable-server/docs/interface.md

 `init`.
 Both provides a `CommunicationManager` object to send and receive messages.

-This works in a client/server fashion where the servers launches `init` to start listening and update their known clients when they join or leave.
-Then the `connect` function starts a client and connect it to the different server specified in the `Config` variable to let them know that the client is alive.
+This works in a client/server fashion where the servers launch `init` to start listening and update their known clients when they join or leave.
+Then the `connect` function starts a client and connects it to the different server specified in the `Config` variable to let them know that the client is alive.

 Thus, the servers (`core` nodes) should start before the clients starts (`ws`